tarunnsingh/covid19-tracker/README.md

 3. Type ```npm run start``` to start the server.
 4. Go to localhost:3000 to visit the site.

-## Further documentation to be added...
+## Further documentation to be added.